AppsFlyer

 and sent to AppsFlyer upon install as there will be no disruption of service.

-For those using the Swift SDK v5.7.0+, if you wish to continue using IDFV as the mutual identifier, you must ensure that the useUUIDAsDeviceId
+For those using the Swift SDK v5.7.0+, if you wish to continue using IDFV as the mutual identifier, you must confirm that the useUUIDAsDeviceId

 field is set to false